Frank Borman: Awards and honors

-Borman, along with his Gemini7 crewmate Lovell and the Gemini6 crew, received the 1965 Harmon Trophy.
-He and Lovell were awarded the trophy a second time for the Apollo8 mission in 1968.
-The Apollo8 crew was also awarded the Robert J. Collier Trophy for "achievement in astronautics".
+Borman, along with his Gemini 7 crewmate Lovell and the Gemini 6 crew, received the 1965 Harmon Trophy.
+He and Lovell were awarded the trophy a second time for the Apollo 8 mission in 1968.
+The Apollo 8 crew was also awarded the Robert J. Collier Trophy for "achievement in astronautics".
 Former deputy administrator of NASA and then Secretary of the Air Force Robert Seamans Jr. awarded them the General Thomas D. White USAF Space Trophy at the National Geographic Society, and Vice President Spiro Agnew presented them with the society's Hubbard Medal.
-Time magazine chose the crew of Apollo8 as its Men of the Year for 1968, recognizing them as the people who most influenced events in the year, and they were featured on the January 3, 1969, cover.
-Jim Lovell accepted the Dr. Robert H. Goddard Memorial Trophy for space achievement from President Richard Nixon on behalf of the Apollo8 crew.
+Time magazine chose the crew of Apollo 8 as its Men of the Year for 1968, recognizing them as the people who most influenced events in the year, and they were featured on the January 3, 1969, cover.
+Jim Lovell accepted the Dr. Robert H. Goddard Memorial Trophy for space achievement from President Richard Nixon on behalf of the Apollo 8 crew.
 On October 1, 1978, Borman was awarded the Congressional Space Medal of Honor for his command of Apollo 8.

 Borman, who built model airplanes throughout much of his life, was awarded the Academy of Model Aeronautics Distinguished Service Award in 1968.
 Borman, along with other recipients such as baseball player Mickey Mantle and actress Polly Bergen, was awarded the Golden Plate Award of the American Academy of Achievement in 1969.
 Borman received the honor for the science and exploration category.
 He was also awarded the Society of Experimental Test Pilots James H. Doolittle Award in 1976, the Tony Jannus Award in 1986, the Airport Operators Council International Downes Award in 1990, and the NASA Ambassador of Exploration Award in 2012.
-He has been awarded honorary doctorates from Whittier College, the University of Arizona, South Dakota School of Mines, Illinois Wesleyan University, the University of Pittsburgh, Indiana University, Arizona State University, Clarkson University, Hope College, and the Air University.
+He was awarded honorary doctorates from Whittier College, the University of Arizona, South Dakota School of Mines, Illinois Wesleyan University, the University of Pittsburgh, Indiana University, Arizona State University, Clarkson University, Hope College, and the Air University.

 Borman was one of ten Gemini astronauts inducted into the International Space Hall of Fame in 1982.
 He and Senator Barry Goldwater were two of four individuals inducted into the National Aviation Hall of Fame in 1982.
 In 1990, Borman was selected for the Arizona Aviation Hall of Fame's inaugural class.
 He was among the second class that was inducted into the U.S. Astronaut Hall of Fame in 1993.
 He was also inducted into the International Air & Space Hall of Fame in 1990 and the DeMolay International Hall of Fame.